bdragon300/elastic-funnel-hash/README.md

 * They don't support key deletion, race detection, etc.
 * Key-value has `[]byte` type
-* Tables have fixed capacity as described in the Paper
+* Tables have the fixed capacity as described in the Paper
-* Because of the previous point, they don't resize (this could be achieved by using overflow buckets or data "evacuation" mechanism, as it done in Go's `map` type, or similar techniques)
+* Because of the previous point, they are not resized (this could be achieved by using overflow buckets or data "evacuation" mechanism, as it done in Go's `map` type, or similar techniques)
-* Because of the previous point, hash tables may accept fewer insertions than table capacity due to data bank overflows, especially if key hashes are not distributed evenly.
+* Because of the previous point, hash tables may accept fewer insertions than their capacity due to a particular data bank overflow, especially if key hashes are not distributed evenly.
 Keep this in mind when setting the table capacity.
 * All internal variables are publicity accessible

 ## Installation